Skip to main content

 Frequently asked questions

-After a positive vote from our membership and close of the Merger, we’ll begin the process of integrating our two organizations, with an anticipated integration date in late 2026.
+Now, we’ll begin the process of integrating our two organizations, with an anticipated integration date in late 2026.
 Until this operational integration, each of First Tech and DCU will continue day-to-day operations as separate divisions of a single legal entity under the assumed business names of First Tech Federal Credit Union and Digital Federal Credit Union with no immediate impact on servicing member accounts or relationships.

 Each of our credit unions have federal charters to offer financial services in our service areas, and once we merge into one organization, we only need one federal charter to operate.
 As we finalized our due diligence, leadership determined that DCU’s charter will be the most advantageous charter to retain, with the charter referred to as the “continuing credit union.”
 As a result, First Tech will assume DCU’s charter with the First Tech name continuing forward, and regulations ask that First Tech members have the opportunity to vote on this change.